 - We attend, exhibit, and present at top scientific meetings such as the American Society of Mass Spectrometry (ASMS) and both the US and International meetings of the Human Proteome Organization (HUPO).
-These meetings are an opportunity to present our technology and to showcase our products to scientists who require sample preparation in their research studies. - Routine and timely "blast" emails to scientists in our database.
-Topics include new PCT-related publications, announcements of meetings, product advertisements, and a monthly newsletter.
-The database we use is proprietary, as it has been built from attending scientific meetings and searching the internet for relevant publications and contact information. - 3.
+These meetings are an opportunity to present our technology and to showcase our products to scientists who require sample preparation in their research studies. - 2.
+Routine and timely "blast" emails to scientists in our database.
+Topics include new PCT-related publications, announcements of meetings, product advertisements, and a quarterly newsletter.
+The database we use is proprietary, as it has been built from attending scientific meetings and searching the internet for relevant publications and contact information.
+Pardot Marketing automation software is utilized for routing email campaigns, allowing us to measure customer engagement with our landing pages, articles and emails. - 3.
 We manage our database with SalesForce, a state-of-the-art Customer Relationship Management (CRM) system.
 Through SalesForce, we employ the marketing automation software Pardot to manage our email blasts.
 Pardot enables us to assess open rates, levels of interest, and to create automatic and constant contact with potential clients. - 4.
 We use social media platforms like LinkedIn, Twitter and Facebook to broadcast publications, webinars, our presence at scientific meetings, and press releases.
 Social media enables us to easily reach scientists world-wide. - We significantly upgraded our website.
 The upgraded website contains a state-of-the art search engine that enables researchers to rapidly find PCT-related publications and products. - 6.
-The website contains videos of our products.
-In 2016, we contracted with BioCompare to produce a high quality video showing PCT-HD and the uses of our Barocycler® 2320EXT and the MicroTube System. - 7.
+The website contains product information published articles, and videos of our products to foster engagement, product interest, leads, order placement, and learning. - 7.
 Our scientists regularly present their findings and discuss our products at scientific sessions at regional, national, and international scientific conferences, and at corporate, government, and academic laboratories. - 8.
 In addition to electronic advertising, we have used and will continue to use print media to showcase our products.

-In 2019, we plan to expand our Marketing team to support these and additional initiatives.
+In 2020, we plan to expand our Marketing team to support these and additional initiatives.

-Foreign Distributor Network
+d.
+Foreign Distribution Network